DereckAn/python-projects/md/QueryExpression-CreateLine.md

 ## Description

-`CreateLine ( mpt )`

-Converts the provided Multipoint geometry into a Line.
+`CreateLine(mpt)` - Converts the provided Multipoint geometry into a Line.
 Returns null if input geometry is null.

-`CreateLine ( distanceLimit, unit )`

-Creates lines from the set of points, after sorting the points by the values in the second column and splitting according to the distance limit specified.
+`CreateLine(distanceLimit, unit)` - Creates lines from the set of points, after sorting the points by the values in the second column and splitting according to the distance limit specified.

-**distanceLimit**

-**unit** - Optional.
-Default: K

-`CreateLine ( timeSpan, distanceLimit, unit )`

-Creates lines from the set of points, after sorting the points by the values in the second column and splitting according to a combination of the time span specified and the distance limit.
+`CreateLine(timeSpan, distanceLimit, unit)` - Creates lines from the set of points, after sorting the points by the values in the second column and splitting according to a combination of the time span specified and the distance limit.
-**timeSpan**

-**distanceLimit**

-**unit** - Optional.
-Default: K

-`CreateLine ( timeSpan )`

-Creates a lines from the set of points, after sorting the points by the values in the second column and splitting according to the time span specified.
+`CreateLine(timeSpan)` - Creates a lines from the set of points, after sorting the points by the values in the second column and splitting according to the time span specified.

-`CreateLine ( timeSpan, distanceLimit, distanceThreshold, unit )`

-Creates lines from the set of points, after sorting the points by the values in the second column and splitting according to a combination of the time span specified and the distance limit.
+`CreateLine(timeSpan, distanceLimit, distanceThreshold, unit)` - Creates lines from the set of points, after sorting the points by the values in the second column and splitting according to a combination of the time span specified and the distance limit.

-**timeSpan**

-**distanceLimit**

-**distanceThreshold** - Optional.
-Default: cumulative

-**unit** - Optional.
-Default: K

-`CreateLine ( )`

-Creates a line from the set of points, after sorting the points by the values in the second column.
+`CreateLine ( )` - Creates a line from the set of points, after sorting the points by the values in the second column.

-`CreateLine ( from, to, splitAtDateLine )`

-Creates a line from two points.
+`CreateLine(from, to, splitAtDateLine)` - Creates a line from two points.

-**from**

-**to**

-**splitAtDateLine** - Optional.
-Default: True

 ### Return Type